icon

 If it were up to me, I’d probably select a smaller-sized, higher quality strand of super-colorful and intensely lustrous pearls than a larger, more satiny strand.

-My personal aesthetic aside, there’s always something to be said for the WOW Factor that a large Tahitian necklace possesses!
+My personal aesthetic aside, there’s always something to be said for the WOW Factor that a large Tahitian necklace possesses.

-AAA Quality Tahitian Round Pearl Necklaces
+AAAA Quality Tahitian Pearl Necklace Examples

 Selecting a Tahitian pearl necklace on the A-AAAA spectrum allows you to consider the Pearl Value Factors most important to you.